yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

-Now that we have our data, we can begin creating an enterovirus genome database using NCBI BLAST+ makeblastdb.
+Now that we have our data, we can begin creating an enterovirus genome database using *NCBI BLAST+ makeblastdb*.
 This will enable us to detect off-target hits with varVAMP in the next step.

 > <hands-on-title>BLAST enterovirus genome database and primer design of Polio virus</hands-on-title>
 >